-Unless you’re only in the country for a day or two you’ll really benefit from grabbing a stored value card.
+Unless you’re only in the country for a day or two you’ll really benefit from grabbing a stored-value card.
 It’ll make getting on and off the trains so much quicker than using the ticket machines all the time.
-You can buy a PASMO card from a machine or the station office and then just top it up when you need to.
-If you already have another Japanese card like the Suica or ICOCA they will work fine too.
+You can buy a PASMO card from a machine or the station office within the Tokyo subway and then just top it up when you need to.
+If you already have another Japanese transport card like the Suica or ICOCA they will work fine too.
 You can now use the cards interchangeably across the Japanese Subway in various cities and many other forms of public transport including most train companies and many buses.

 2. You don’t need to speak Japanese

-The good news is that Tokyo Subway is bi-lingual.
-If you speak and read English you’ll have no problems with a language barrier.
+The good news is that the Tokyo Subway is bi-lingual.
+If you speak and read English you’ll have no problems with a language barrier getting around.
 The signs, ticket machines, maps and announcements all have English versions.

 The Tokyo Subway site has a printable map in English.